orlp/pygrafix/readme.txt

 compiler too).

-On what external libraries does pygrafix rely? pygrafix currently relies on GLFW and SOIL, two lightweight C libraries that get wrapped with Cython.
-However, in the future probably more libraries are added.
+On what external libraries does pygrafix rely? pygrafix currently relies only on GLFW, a lightweight C library that get wrapped with Cython. pygrafix also uses stb_image for image loading, but stb_image is shipped with pygrafix as source.

 What are the core design goals?
  - Opening and using a window and recieving input